fukurosan/Trassel/docs/configuration.md

 Trassel comes with a WebGL powered graph renderer.
 The renderer can either be used in tandem with Trassels layout engine, or completely standalone.
 The renderer makes it easy to create high performance interactive visualizations.

+There are several utility functions in trassel meant to support renderers, not only in terms of the layout engine.
+You can animate entire new coordinate states, compute information like hidden adjacent nodes, optimal new positions for nodes that are being brought online, and much more.
+Trassel is built to make life easier for the renderers, so they can focus more on visualization and less on data processing.

 #### Community detection

 Community detection can be used to compute groups of nodes within a graph.
 A community is a set of nodes that are densely connected to each other and loosely connected other nodes in the same graph.
 Trassel can also compute things like strongly connected components.